Welcome - last updated on 25th Sept at 3.45pm PEW NEWS PAGE ADDED

 Each week I put a Sunday Morning Service on the 'Worship from the Rectory' page.
 It has the readings set for that week along with prayers, hymns and a sermon, so you can join in at home if you want to.
 I record the service at the Rectory either on Friday or Saturday to be broadcast live on 'Heckington Living Community Radio' at 11am that Sunday and afterwards put a podcast on this website (though sadly the sound quality is not as good).
 In order to add variety, and include the ministries of others, Rev Stephen, Canon Beverley and David Stark contribute sermons every other week, and those who usually lead the intercessions in our churches send in their prayers which I read out on their behalf.
 To hear the service on a Sunday just Google 'Heckington Living Community Radio' and click on the play symbol - If you don't hear the service straight away don't worry you are on the station just wait for the music to finish which sometimes is 11.05am.

-20 audio Podcasts of the radio broadcasts are now available to down load from the 'Worship from the Rectory' page, including the one for the eighth Sunday after Trinity (2nd August).
+There are now 29 Audio Podcasts of the radio broadcasts from the start of the Corona Virus pandemic which are available to download from the 'Worship from the Rectory' page, including the latest one which was broadcast on the 15th Sunday after Trinity (20th September).

 Morning Prayer & Evening Prayer are still being said home each day.
 If you want to join in at home there are service sheets you can download in the links below and other prayer resources.
 Please do feel free to phone me for personal prayer and spiritual help if needed (01529 460904).